 If you’re a pedestrian, remain alert at crosswalks and sidewalks.
 Don’t use your phone while crossing the street or navigating a busy roadway.

 Further, watch the cars around you for signs of distracted driving.
-If a car is drifting, swerving, or moving much faster or slower than the posted speed limit, do your best to steer clear.
+If a car is drifting, swerving, or moving much faster or slower than the posted speed limit, make every effort to steer clear.

 Drunk Driving